·

 Journal Cover

 Nuuna notebooks come in a variety of designs, and all of them are very unique.
-I personally have one completely black and one with a pink gradient effect.
+Whether you’re a minimalist or love something fun and colors, you’ll be able to find a design that fits your aesthetics.

 Nuuna covers are soft covers that feel very nice to touch.
 I also love the feeling of texture they have.
 They add design by silk screen printing, and you can totally feel the quality when you hold the notebook in your hands.